 If your child's mental health problems directly interfere with school performance,

 special laws will allow reasonable school accommodations for their needs.
 These protective

 laws fall under the Americans with Disabilities Act (ADA) and Section 504 of the Civil

 Rights Act.
 Talk with your child's teacher and principal to see if these legal protections

 When untreated, mental health disorders can lead to school failure, drug abuse, violence,

 and even suicide.

-Most children who receive the right kind of help improve and go on to live full and
+Most children who receive the right kind of help get better.
+They go on to live full

-healthy lives as adults.
-Seeking help early is key to a positive result.
+and healthy lives as adults.
+Getting help early is key to a positive result.